The Bhagavadgita on Divine Qualities Needed to Reflect Brahman's Nature

 Meaning

-"Said the Blessed Lord, "Fearlessness, predominance of sattva, well established in the yoga of knowledge, (engaged in) charity, self-restraint, self-study of the scriptures, austerity and simplicity.
+" The Supreme Lord said, "Fearlessness, the predominance of sattva, well established in the yoga of knowledge, (engaged in) charity, self-restraint, self-study of the scriptures, austerity and simplicity.

 Commentary

 Svadhyaya means self-study.
 It is an important aspect of kriya yoga (YS 2.1) and one of the five niyamas listed by Patanjali in the Yogasutras (YS 2.32).
 Vyasa, one of the traditional commentators of the Yogasutras, defined svadhyaya as the study of scriptures and relentless practice of japa or chanting of Aum or specific mantras.
-The purpose of svadhyaya is to saturate the mind with the scriptural and spiritual knowledge concerning Brahman, the Self and liberation so that one's awareness and understanding vastly improve and the practice of meditation and concentration becomes easier.
+The purpose of svadhyaya is to saturate the mind with the scriptural and spiritual knowledge concerning Brahman, the Self, and liberation so that one's awareness and understanding vastly improve and the practice of meditation and concentration becomes easier.

 Translate the Page